9 Tips to Help Improve Your Project Management Skills

 What is an MVP?
 In project management language (and not only), that means ‘minimum viable product’.
 The definition for an MVP is ‘the simplest thing that could possibly work’.

-You are now set up for success with the right tooling and the main project management skills.
+You are now set up for success with the right project management tool and the main project management skills.
 Keep polishing them over time to become even better at the job you do.
 Every new skill takes practice.
 If you notice there are other skills that you’re missing, consider taking a free online course or a webinar.